projectriff/riff/docs/riff_system_install.md

 ### Options

 ```
-      --force       force the install of Knative system components for riff
+      --force       force the install of components without getting any prompts
   -h, --help        help for install
       --node-port   whether to use NodePort instead of LoadBalancer for ingress gateways
 ```